Package 'basilisk.utils'

 Value

-String containing the path to the (likely, if installed=FALSE) installation directory for pkgname.
+For defaultCacheDirectory, a string containing the path to the cache directory for biocconda-managed conda installations.

 Author(s)